-Braiding the Sweetgrass is a program supporting Indigenous families in Calgary to help prevent the transmission of intergenerational trauma to their children and future generations.
-Participating families are guided on their healing journey through a blending of traditional Indigenous and Western ways of knowing.
-Referrals are open to Indigenous families in the Calgary community.
+Braiding the Sweetgrass is a program supporting Indigenous families in Calgary to help understand and interrupt the transmission of intergenerational trauma to their children and future generations.
+Participating families are guided on their journey to a place of well-being through honoring traditional Indigenous and Western ways of knowing and being.
+Families experience culture, community, and reconnection on their healing journey.

 Hull Services acknowledges these organizations for their generous support of Braiding the Sweetgrass.